The Department Office is located on the 2nd Floor of the North Science (SC-N) building, Room 231

 - Effectively communicate scientific ideas, both theoretical and experimental, to diverse audiences through written and oral presentations, both formal and informal;

 - Work professionally, effectively, and inclusively as a member of diverse collaborations to solve problems.

-The Physics department also offers a minor in Physics and, new as of Fall 2018, a minor in Astronomy!
+The Physics department also offers a minors in Physics and Astronomy!